DeepWaterLeaks/anonfile_checker/README.md

 ## General info
 Anonfile_checker is a simple python script to check a Combo for working anonfiles.com Accounts.<br />
-Is has a implemented proxy usage and saves the hits to a hits.txt file.
+It has a implemented proxy usage and saves the hits to a hits.txt file.
 <br />